As seen on BBC One's Inside Out, talking about reluctant readers! LAST DATES FOR 2019 NOW BOOKING!

 Even though authors don't need CRB / DBS forms to attend school talks, I still have a basic disclosure CRB certificate available for viewing if required.

-A writer for over thirty years, I have worked in comics for 14 of those, launching onto the scene in 2004 with a story in X-MEN UNLIMITED #1.
-Since then I have worked for a variety of publishers on licenses including X-Men, Spider Man, Teen Titans, She Hulk, Daredevil, Doctor Who, Star Trek, Superboy, Starship Troopers, Battlestar Galactica, Wallace & Gromit, Sherlock Holmes and Shrek!
+A writer for over thirty years, I have worked in comics for many of those, working for a variety of publishers on licenses including X-Men, Spider Man, Teen Titans, She Hulk, Daredevil, Doctor Who, Star Trek, Superboy, Starship Troopers, Battlestar Galactica, Wallace & Gromit, Sherlock Holmes and Shrek!

 I have adapted into Graphic Novels a variety of books including Heather Brewer's VLADIMIR TOD range, Anthony Horowitz's HOROWITZ HORROR and RAVENS GATE series, Amanda Hocking's HOLLOWLAND and G.P Taylor's SHADOWMANCER and DOPPLEGANGER CHRONICLES.

-A multiple time Eagle Award nominee, I have also received critical acclaim for my creator owned work - my Graphic Novel OUTLAW: THE LEGEND OF ROBIN HOOD has been a Children's Choice Award nominee, an Eagle Award nominee, an American Library Association / New York Public Library Book for 2010 listing and a Junior Library Guild Selection for Fall 2009 among others and the sequel, EXCALIBUR: THE LEGEND OF KING ARTHUR was an American Library Association Book for 2012, and the third in the series, MESSENGER: THE LEGEND OF JOAN OF ARC was released in 2015.
+A multiple time Eagle Award nominee, I have also received critical acclaim for my creator owned work - my Graphic Novel OUTLAW: THE LEGEND OF ROBIN HOOD has been a Children's Choice Award nominee, an Eagle Award nominee, an American Library Association / New York Public Library Book for 2010 listing and a Junior Library Guild Selection for Fall 2009 among others and the sequel, EXCALIBUR: THE LEGEND OF KING ARTHUR was an American Library Association Book for 2012, and the third in the series, MESSENGER: THE LEGEND OF JOAN OF ARC was released in 2015 with the fourth, PIRATE QUEEN: THE LEGEND OF GRACE O'MALLEY out in 2019.
 My various DOCTOR WHO series have received 'best of the year' acclaims from both Ain't It Cool News and MTV as well as a record EIGHT NOMINATIONS at the 2010 Eagle Awards, and a 2012 Eagle Award win for 'Favourite Single Story'.

 In 2010 I adapted the best-selling book PRIDE & PREJUDICE & ZOMBIES into a graphic novel for Random House - this entered the New York Times Best-Seller Lists for Graphic Novels at #1, making me one of a select few British authors to do such a thing.